 At the close, 1 security ended with no bid to buy and 6 securities had no stocks being offered for sale.
 A total of 5 stocks closed with bids higher than their last traded prices while 1 closed with a lower offer.

-Trading commences on Thursday, in At the close, 1 security ended with no bid to buy and 6 securities had no stocks being offered for sale.
-A total of 5 stocks closed with bids higher than their last traded prices while 1 closed with a lower offer.
+At the close, 2 securities ended with no bids to buy and 8 securities had no stocks being offered for sale.
+A total of 5 stocks closed with bids higher than their last traded prices while 4 closed with lower offers.

 Juniors start 2016 at new high